pingcap/docs/accelerated-table-creation.md

 You can enable or disable performance optimization for creating tables by specifying the value of the system variable [`tidb_enable_fast_create_table`](/system-variables.md#tidb_enable_fast_create_table-new-in-v800).

-Starting from TiDB v8.5.0, the accelerated table creation feature is enabled by default for newly created cluster, with `tidb_enable_fast_create_table` set to `ON`.
+Starting from TiDB v8.5.0, the accelerated table creation feature is enabled by default for newly created clusters, with `tidb_enable_fast_create_table` set to `ON`.
 For clusters upgraded from v8.4.0 or earlier versions, the default value of `tidb_enable_fast_create_table` remains unchanged.

 To enable performance optimization for creating tables, set the value of this variable to `ON`: